omgmog/omgmog.github.com/_posts/2014-03-17-using-jekyll-redirect-from-with-github-pages.md

 <!-- more -->

-When I first moved from Tumblr over to Jekyll back in 2012, I wrote about the pains of maintaining old URLs.
-Tumblr uses a permalink structure of `/post/<post-id>/<slug>/`, witht the `<post-id>` being an arbitrary number that means nothing to us in Jekyll.
+When I first moved from Tumblr over to Jekyll [back in 2012](/post/on-migrating-from-tumblr-to-jekyll-bootstrap/), I wrote about the pains of maintaining old URLs.
+Tumblr uses a permalink structure of `/post/<post-id>/<slug>/`, with the `<post-id>` being an arbitrary number that means nothing to us in Jekyll.

 The solution I had arrived at back then was to generate the directory structure using the [Jekyll Alias Generator](https://github.com/tsmango/jekyll_alias_generator) plugin, and then to add the generated redirect pages to my repository.